emilng/sequinz/README.md

 Sequinz
 =========

-Sequinz is a sequencer for the creation of graphic score sequences.
+Sequinz is a graphic score sequencing tool.

 ### Version
 0.0.1